Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

+The typical behaviors of the extreme eigenvalues have been further extended to the inhomogeneous setting by \cite{BBK1, BBK2}.

-Over the last decade or so there have been extensive research on understanding large deviation phenomena in random graph models.
-Chatterjee and Varadhan \cite{CV} first successfully considered the problem of upper tail large deviations of triangle counts in dense $\G(n,p)$, i.e.~$p \asymp 1$ (see Section \ref{sec:notation} for the notations used in this paper).
-To tackle this problem \cite{CV} introduced a general framework for large deviation principle that uses Szemer\'edi’s regularity lemma \cite{Sz} and the theory of graph limits \cite{BCLSV, LS1, LS2}.
+Over the last decade or so there \corA{has} been extensive research on understanding the large deviation phenomena in random graph models.
+Chatterjee and Varadhan \cite{CV} first successfully considered the problem of upper tail large deviations of triangle counts in dense $\G(n,p)$, i.e.~$p \asymp 1$.
+To tackle this problem, \cite{CV} introduced a general framework for large deviation principle that uses Szemer\'edi’s regularity lemma \cite{Sz} and the theory of graph limits \cite{BCLSV, LS1, LS2}.
 They expressed the large deviation rate function as the solution of a {\em mean-field variational problem}, and obtained the structure of the random graph conditioned on the large deviation event in the {\em replica symmetry region}.
 Later this was extended by Lubetzky and Zhao \cite{LZ0} for {\em nice graph parameters}, e.g.~regular subgraph densities and the spectral radius.
 They also identified the phase boundary between the replica symmetry and symmetry breaking regimes.

 In a breakthrough work Chatterjee and Dembo \cite{chd} proposed a new framework of nonlinear large deviations that can be applied to a host of problems, including, in particular, the upper tail large deviations of subgraph counts in sparse $\G(n,p)$.
 Similar to the dense setting, here also the large deviation rate function is given by the solution of an appropriate mean-field variational problem, which was solved in \cite{BGLZ}.
 The results of \cite{chd} have been extended and improved by \cite{aug, cod, eld}.